viaacode/sip-specification/sip_structure/5_structure_package.md

 ### \<fileSec\> section

 The `fileSec` element (short for 'file section') lists all files of the package level in the SIP.
-It contains references to the representation `mets.xml` files of the different representations, but does not list other files of those representations.
+It contains references to the representation `METS.xml` files of the different representations, but does not list other files of those representations.
-The listing of other representation files (i.e. metadata files and media files) is left to the respective representation `mets.xml` files.
+The listing of other representation files (i.e. metadata files and media files) is left to the respective representation `METS.xml` files.

 ***Example***